simplysaru/add-to-things/README.md

 ![Add to Things 3 in Chrome (Light Mode)](pictures/chrome-light.png)

 ---
 Licensed under MIT License.
 Forked from [KristofferR](https://github.com/kristofferR/add-to-things-3).
+Also, thanks to [Cheapeone](https://github.com/cheapeone) for the major code refactoring.